Where can I find a club in order to participate?

 Absolutely.
 WAYESS has partnered with several manufacturers and organizations, such as the Mule Deer Foundation, Rocky Mountain Elk Foundation, National Wild Turkey Federation, Pheasants Forever, Big Horn Sheep Foundation, Zander's Sporting Goods, MidwayUSA Foundation and others who all contribute to WAYESS in one form or another.
 See Promotions.
 Go to the 'Promotions' tab

-- On the Home Page click on 'Find a School'.
+- On the Home Page click on "Find a Team.
+Fund a Team".
 This will take you the endowment accounts.

-- On the Home Page click on 'Grants', and you will be able to see when and how to apply for funds from your team's account.
+- On the Home Page click on "Grants", and then click on "Team Grants" you will be able to see when and how to apply for funds from your team's account.